nornir-automation/nornir/docs/howto/ipdb_how_to_use_it_with_nornir.rst

 #.
 Read a yaml file containing a bunch of users we want to have configured on our devices
 #.
 Connect to a couple of network devices and get the users configured
 #.
-Check with users are already configured, which ones we want and compute two lists; a list with the users we need to configure and another list with the ones we need to remove.
+Check which users are already configured, which ones we want and compute two lists; a list with the users we need to configure and another list with the ones we need to remove.
 #.
 Finally, we pass those lists to a template and we generate some configuration.

 First, let's run the script: